Your GP will ask you about your symptoms including what they are, when you get them, and what makes them better or worse. They will also examine you.

 These photos give you an idea of what possible mouth cancers can look like, but remember that they might appear differently to this.

-Find out what screening is, and why there is no national screening programme for mouth and oropharyngeal cancer.
+There is no national screening programme for mouth and oropharyngeal cancer.
+Read more about this.

 Your doctor will ask about your symptoms and they might examine you.
 Most people will have a biopsy to diagnose mouth or oropharyngeal cancer.